An Ayurvedic Guide to Stress Management

 - Brahmi/Gotu Kola powder is another adaptogen that is incredibly sattvic in nature and is renowned for its ability to balance the nervous system and the mind.
 It is a cooling, relaxing tonic for pitta, and it helps to calm vata in the mind.
 Brahmi/Gotu Kola liquid extract and tablets are also available.

 - Mental Clarity tablets offer deep support to both the brain and the nervous system.
 This formula helps to calm the nerves while encouraging concentration, intelligence, mental health, and emotional stability.

 - Stress Ease tablets offer strength, resiliency, and tone to the neuromuscular system, helping the body to better cope with stress.
-This blend of potent herbs introduces rejuvenative qualities that buffer the body against weakness, fatigue, and overwhelm, helping us to face physical, mental, and emotional challenges alike, all while supporting the maintenance of a consistent energy level.
+This blend of potent herbs introduces rejuvenative qualities that buffer the body against weakness, fatigue, and overwhelm, helping us face physical, mental, and emotional challenges alike, all while supporting the maintenance of a consistent energy level.

 5. Eat a Supportive Diet